TEFILLIN BUYING GUIDE

 Whether you're buying a first pair of tefillin, either for yourself or for a bar mitzvah boy, or replacing/upgrading your existing tefillin, you probably have a budget in mind for your purchase.
-If your budget is limited choose our tefillin p'shutim mehudarim dakot ranging in price from $369 to $399.
-If you're able to invest in a pair of tefillin that can last a lifetime choose from our highest-grade tefillin gassot, ohr echad ranging in price from $500 to $2,300.
+If your budget is limited choose our tefillin p'shutim mehudarim dakot priced at $525 and $550.
+If you're able to invest in a pair of tefillin that can last a lifetime choose from our highest-grade tefillin gassot, ohr echad ranging in price from $849 to $2,650.
 Since at HaSOFER we actually make your tefillin ourselves we are able to offer you a wide range of price points to match any budget.

 At HaSOFER every component of your tefillin is made to exacting specifications, starting with the raw leather that we import ourselves.
 All HaSOFER tefillin parshiot, scrolls, and batim, housings, are certified kosher and their level of hiddur, beauty and exactness, set by Rabbi Shamai K'hat HaCohen Gross, Mo"tz of K'hal Machzikei HaDat in Eretz Israel and Rav of Mishmeret Hakodesh for STa"M. Actual assembly and finishing of every pair of tefillin is done in our Jerusalem shop, all under Rabbi Gross' supervision.

-Customers purchasing tefillin for $700 and up are able to take advantage of HaSOFER?s unique online hachnasah service.
-Watch via Skype as your tefillin parshiot are prepared and placed in your tefillin batim.
+Customers purchasing tefillin for $899 and up are able to take advantage of HaSOFER's unique online hachnasah service.
+Watch via Zoom as your tefillin parshiot are prepared and placed in your tefillin batim.
 For details contact us at tefillin@HaSOFER.com.